Earth / Arts

 He has had five books published of his photography and writing: A Time to Care: Tasmania’s Endangered Wilderness (1980); Beyond The Reach: Cradle Mountain–Lake St Clair National Park (1990); The Noblest Stone: Carnarvon National Park (1995); Primal Places – Tasmania (2002) and The Tarkine (2012).
 Chris has previously worked largely with a Linhof Technikardan 4×5 camera and now also uses more modern digital systems.

-An image with delicate pink and blue tones of assorted water rushes and reeds and their reflections.
+A white-framed print of assorted delicate pink- and blue-toned water rushes and reeds and their reflections.

 An image of bright orange lichen and white mineral salt stains on rock.